elliotperviz/cmms/md/C01_02/README.md

 In this investigation we aim to replicate the results of the paper *Correlations in the Motion of Atoms in Liquid Argon* by A. Rahman, published in 1964. <br>
 [DOI: https://doi.org/10.1103/PhysRev.136.A405]

-For further resources, we recommend that you check out the LAMMPS manual.
-It is a complete and well-written resource that you should use to check the proper usage of commands, and how to setup up different types of simulations, and also to find relevant references.
-It should also be the first port of call if you want to setup your own LAMMPS simulations in the future.
+If a first time user, it is recommended that you have the LAMMPS manual open on a separate page during this tutorial.
+It is a complete and well-written resource that you should use to check description and correct syntax of commands.
+It is good to get into this habit, as even for experienced users it is impossible to remember the meaning of every command and their associated syntax.
 See the following link: <br>
 [https://docs.lammps.org]
+If you enter the name of a command into the search bar, you will usually be able to find a dedicated help page.

 ## Outline
 1. [1-init](1-init/) Initialisation & potential minimisation - no time, no kinetic energy, no Newton's equations